 The U.S. National Highway Traffic Safety Administration (NHTSA), which recently announced that it is investigating Tesla’s Autopilot system, has asked the automaker for detailed information on how the driver-assist system responds to emergency vehicles parked on highways.
-According to an Associated Press news report, the federal agency made the detailed request in an 11-page letter sent to Tesla that was dated Aug.
+According to an Associated Press news report, the federal agency made the detailed request in an 11-page letter sent to Tesla dated Aug.
 31.

 Ongoing Autopilot Investigation

 The letter is part of a wide-ranging investigation into how the company’s partially automated driving system behaves when first responder vehicles are parked while crews deal with crashes or other hazards.
-NHTSA wants to know how Tesla vehicles detect a crash scene including flashing lights, road flares, reflective vests worn by those responding to a crash and other vehicles parked on the road.
+NHTSA wants to know how Tesla vehicles detect a crash scene including flashing lights, road flares, reflective vests worn by those responding to a crash, and other vehicles parked on the road.

-NHTSA is also asking for details about how Autopilot responds to low light conditions, what actions it takes if emergency vehicles are present and how it warns drivers.
+NHTSA also asks for details about how Autopilot responds to low light conditions, what actions it takes if emergency vehicles are present and how it warns drivers.
 The agency has added a 12th crash to its investigation in which a Tesla on Autopilot struck a parked Florida Highway Patrol cruiser on Aug.
 28 on an interstate highway near downtown Orlando.
 In the crashes that are under investigation at least 17 people were injured and one was killed.

 Safety is Key